Diana Dew: Later life, death, and legacy

 After a brief tenure with Creamcheese, an all-female rock band that performed in Dew's designs, Dew devoted her time and energy to hydroponic sprout cultivation and raising her three boys.
-She was married three times to different people.
+She was married twice.
 In February 2008, she died at home and was cremated.
-She was survived by her sons.
+She was survived by her three sons.

 Images of her fashion are included in the National Museum of American History archives.
 One of her dresses was featured on the American PBS television program, Antiques Roadshow (season 24, episode 12).